CSCfi/csc-user-guide/docs/cloud/pouta/install-client.md

     source <project_name_here>-openrc.sh

-You will be asked to type in a password.
-Use the password of your CSC account.
+You will be asked to type in a password. *Please use the password of your CSC account* because the command line interface does not support yet the usage of credentials from linked accounts, such as Haka or Virtu.
 After doing this, the current terminal session will have the proper environment variables for using the command line tools.
 You need to do this again if you open a new terminal.
-Note that using CSC central user authentication methods (e.g. Haka) from the command line interface is not yet supported.

   [install it first]: http://docs.python-guide.org/en/latest/starting/installation/
   [SoftwareCollections.org]: https://www.softwarecollections.org/en/